pipelight/doc.pipelight/introduction/bootstrap.md

 want to prevent the whole directory from being pushed by adding it in your `.gitignore` file.

-If you wish to keep record of the pipelines logs(Json) inside your repo only ignore `.pipelight/internals`.
+If you wish to keep record of the pipelines logs(Json) inside your repo, only ignore `.pipelight/proc`.

 :::